-Despite the various economic obstacles and the complexity of running a business in 2017, managing absence remains one of the biggest challenges for HR professionals all over the world.
+Despite the various economic obstacles and the complexity of running a business, managing absence remains one of the biggest challenges for HR professionals all over the world.

 According to the Working in America: Absent Workforce study by Harris Interactive, almost 40% of employees call in sick to work during one year for reasons other than actual illness.
 Some call in sick because they have ill children, personal errands to run or appointments to attend – and an amazing 9% said they called in sick because they stayed up watching a sporting event or awards show!

 Troublingly, 61% of employees in the same survey also said that when they don’t show up for work, their work simply isn’t completed.
 This places great pressure on businesses to manage absences and ensure they have minimal impact on the overall productivity and the bottom line of an organisation.

 Businesses are starting to do much more than simply having an attendance policy, they’re leveraging data gathered from absence management software in order to identify problems, reduce absenteeism and even offer greater flexibility for their workers.
 If you’re planning to use the data collected from your absence management software to your advantage, here’s how you can get started.

 What data should I be recording?

 In order to analyse data on absences, you’ll need to establish which data you’re going to collect.
 Here are the most common metrics you should measure when it comes to absences: